teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

  > Given the similarities between the attributes of the characters in Bang! and in LOTK, a reasonable factfinder could conclude that the characters of the two games are substantially similar despite the transposition and translation from the Wild-West theme of Bang! to the ancient China theme of LOTK.

-The judge contrasted the fictional Bang! game with the realistic golf simulation case.
-If two golf simulation games are similar, its probably because both games are copying from the sport of golf.
-If two fictional role playing games are similar, the second may have copied from the first:
+The judge contrasted the fictional Bang! game with the realistic golf simulation case:

  > There is a limited number of ways for the game designer to show a golfer, a course, a swing, and the ultimate goal: putting the ball in the hole.
 Such limits do not apply to role-playing games like Bang!.
 There are nearly infinite ways of expressing the concepts of player elimination or a contest between authorities and their opponents.
 Instead of choosing a different manner of expressing these concepts, the defendants copied into LOTK protectable elements of DaVinci's original and creative expression in Bang!

 For context, this is a very early decision in the case.
 The judge isn't answering the question of whether there is copyright infringement.
 He is answering the question of whether the plaintiff's copyright claims are *so weak* they can be thrown out on a preliminary "motion to dismiss."
-The answer was that the copyright claims were plausible, and so they survived the preliminary motion to dismiss. [*Da Vinci v.
+Since the plaintiff's copyright claims were plausible, and so they survived the preliminary motion to dismiss and the case goes on. [*Da Vinci v.
 Ziko Games* (SD Texas 2014)](http://scholar.google.com/scholar_case?case=5597788239119337082).

-The case is ongoing (as of October 2014), so we will keep watching.

 - - -